If you saw a dollar bill lying on the ground, you’d probably pick it up — that is, as long as you didn’t know whose it was. It’s free, after all.

 To take advantage of these free funds, sign up for your employer’s 401(k) plan if you’re not already enrolled.
 Then contribute enough to take advantage of the full match your employer offers.

 3. You’re Not Using Cash-Back Shopping Sites

-With Ebates, for example, you can get an average of 4 percent to 10 percent back — but up to 40 percent — each time you purchase items from the more than 2,000 stores it partners with, said Ebates spokesman Brent Shelton.
-Ebates will notify you that you’ve earned cash back and pay you with a check or through PayPal.
+With Rakuten, for example, you can get an average of 2% to 10% back — and sometimes significantly more — each time you purchase items from the more than 3,500 stores it partners with.
+You’ll see your cash on the Rakuten dashboard and can cash out by requesting a check or PayPal deposit.

 4. You Don’t Have a Cash-Back Credit Card

-To find the best cash-back rewards card, think about how you spend, said Troy Dennis, senior vice president for TD Bank.
-Most consumers spend in a few categories such as groceries, gas and restaurants, he said.
-So, you want to look for a card that offers the most cash back on items or services you typically pay for with a card.
+To find the best cash-back rewards card, think about how you spend.
+Most consumers spend in a few categories such as groceries, gas and restaurants, for example, so look for a card that offers the most cash back on items or services you typically pay for with a card.

 5. You’re Ignoring New Bank Account Bonuses

 You can get free money just by opening a new bank account.
 Banks occasionally offer cash bonuses to entice new customers to open a checking or savings account with them.